Did you know that hemp doesn’t need the soil to grow?

 Nutrient film hydroponics technique is mostly used by indoors/greenhouse hemp cultivators.
 It involves the use of inclined, narrow gutters in which the mineral-rich water runs through.
 As the water is pumped out of the sump tank, it runs down the slope of the troughs, watering the hemp roots.

 This method is relatively easy to set up.
 However, one major disadvantage is that it takes up more space compared to the rest of the hemp hydroponic systems.

-While hydroponics hemp systems may be cumbersome to set up, they’ll save you a lot of time and resources in the long run.
+Whether it’s better to grow hemp indoors or outdoors depends on several factors, such as the grower’s goals, the growing environment, and market demand.
+Ultimately, the decision to grow hemp indoors or outdoors will depend on the grower’s goals, available resources, and the market demand for hemp products in their area.
+While hydroponics hemp systems may be cumbersome, they’ll save you time and resources in the long run.
 You don’t have to worry about constant crop care and maintenance using herbicides and pesticides.
 Even better, this method conserves water – a crucial factor in the sustainability of our future.

 Want more interesting and insightful hemp articles?
 Bookmark and subscribe to our blog for alerts on the latest posts.

 Known to have one of the strongest natural fibers in the world, hemp is an incredibly versatile plant.
 Today, it’s incorporated in different industries including medicinal, textiles, and construction industries.
 From as early as 1200 BC, the plant has shown limitless potential and has been so diverse in its application.
 The plant’s parts can [...]